m8-XD/m8-XD/README.md

 ![rings1111111](https://github.com/ring-0-rootkit/ring-0-rootkit/assets/111735837/526dd6d2-ad11-43e0-a3db-19bb9bb5739c)

-💬 **Me**: cybersecurity student and an deffensive security enthusiast focusing on offensive development and reverse engineering.
+💬 **Me**: infosec student and an deffensive security enthusiast focusing on offensive development and reverse engineering.

 ***⚠️WARNING⚠️***<br/>
-Every mallware I wrote and put here are designed ONLY for educational purpose.
+Every mallware I wrote and put here are designed ONLY in educational purposes.
 I wrote it to better understand how real life computer viruses work, and you can find them usefull in you infosec journey.
-I strongly recommend you to test them only on YOUR computer or machine you HAVE PERMISSION to run malware on.
+I strongly recommend you to test them only on YOUR computer (VM) or machine you HAVE PERMISSION to run malware on.
 Good luck ;)<br/>
 ***⚠️WARNING⚠️***